below/HelloSilicon/README.md

 ## Chapter 10
 No changes in the core code were required, but I created a SwiftUI app that will work on macOS, iOS, and later on watchOS and tvOS, too.

+## Chapter 11
+Nothing besides the usual had to be changed.
+Still, while the code is working, the executables end with a segmentation fault.

+I will get back to that — unless someone else wants to…

 ## Additional references

 * [What is required for a Mach-O executable to load?](https://stackoverflow.com/a/42399119/1600891)